 What is an Apgar Score?

 The Apgar score is a standard neonatal health assessment score that is generally given to babies immediately after birth.
 The score is based on various assessment components that are designed to measure a newborn's overall health.
-The main purpose of the Apgar score is to help doctors determine whether a newborn requires medical intervention or assistance.
-This page will explain the Apgar assessment test and help better understand how the Apgar score is determined and what it really means.What is the Apgar Score?
+The main purpose of the Apgar score is to help doctors determine whether the infant requires medical intervention or assistance.
+This page will explain the Apgar assessment test and its scoring system to help you better understand how the Apgar score is determined and what it really means.What is the Apgar Score?

 The Apgar Score is a type of widely utilized neonatal assessment test given to newborns shortly after birth.
-This test measures how healthy a baby is based off of several factors, including the baby's appearance, heart rate, reflexes, and other criteria.
-The goal of the Apgar Score is to help prevent infant mortality and to determine if emergency care or intervention is needed.
+This test measures how healthy a baby is based off numerous factors, including the baby's appearance, heart rate, reflexes, and other criteria.
+The goal of the test is to help prevent infant mortality and to determine if immediate medical care is needed.

 The test is usually administered twice at separate time intervals after birth.
-The first Apgar test is administered at the 1 minute mark after birth.
+The first Apgar test is administered at the 1-minute mark after birth.
 The results of this test are known as the 1-minute Apgar score.
 The second test is done 5 minutes after birth and is known as the 5-minute Apgar score.
-If there are concerns about a baby's health, the test may be given multiple times.
-In rare or critical cases, the test may be repeated all the way up until 10 minutes after birth.
+So you typically get a 5-minute Apgar score and a -minute score.
+If there are concerns about a baby's health and there is a low Apgar score, the test may be given multiple times.
+In rare or critical cases, the test may be repeated until 10 minutes after birth.
+You see this more with a preterm birth, an infant that needs resuscitation, and other children at greater risk for neonatal mortality.

 The Apgar Score dates back to 1952 when it was first developed by an anesthesiologist named Virginia Apgar, who was studying and quantifying the effects of obstetric anesthesia on newborns.
 Today the Apgar test and the Apgar scoring system is universally recognized as the standard method of neonatal assessment.
 Performing 1 minute and 5 minute Apgar tests are standard procedure in labor and delivery rooms across the United States.What Does "Apgar" Stand for?